danrivcap/novasummit_contracts/README.md

 # novasummit_contracts
 Source code for novasummit samples every branch is organised in one step of the sample.

-steps/01_initial contains base project to demostrate the problem we face.
+steps/02_contract-verifier contains how to configure and run contract verifier in the project.

 # ordersProducer
 Microservice for getting orders, it is exposed at: